besworks/widget-injector/README.md

 - Inside the widget's html file, a script element must call the `Widget` function passing it's `type` (matching the entry in `widget-list.js`) and a `controller` function that takes one argument which will contain a reference to the widget host element.
 The `Widget` function adds an `EventListener` to the host document for the event `${widget.type}-init`.

 - The loader script element is replaced with a `<widget-instance>` custom element containing the widget's `ShadowRoot` and the `${widget.type}-init` event is dispatched on the widget element itself which then bubbles up to the host document object where the previously added `EventListener` calls the `controller` function with the `EventTarget` as it's one parameter.

+### Examples

+`index.html` contains four test cases:

+1. Injecting a widget
+2. Injecting a duplicate widget
+3. Passing attributes to a widget from it's loader script element
+4. Injecting a second disparate widget
+5. Injecting an invalid widget